Fort Augusta: Construction

+French and Indian War

 During the French and Indian War in 1756, several hundred French and Indian troops traveled the Great Shamokin Path in an effort to destroy Fort Augusta, the main stronghold of the English at the junction of the East and West branches of the Susquehanna River.
 This army was gathered from the French posts at Duquesne, Kittanning, Venango and Le Boeuf and assembled at the mouth of Anderson Creek, near the present location of Curwensville, Clearfield County, Pennsylvania.
 Here, crude boats, rafts and bateaux were constructed for passage down the Susquehanna River for the proposed attack.
-They dragged along with them two small brass cannon, but after reconnoitering found the distance too great for the guns to shoot from the hill opposite the fort.
-The defense at Fort Augusta was strong enough to resist attack by storming or by siege, and the attack was abandoned.
-A British defeat at Fort Augusta may have altered the history of the course of the French and Indian War.
+They dragged along with them two small brass cannon, but after reconnoitering found the distance too great for the guns to shoot from the hill opposite the fort, and the attack was abandoned.
+A British defeat at Fort Augusta would have altered the course of the French and Indian War.